Linux Tor network in Firefox and Chrome

 This post is a continuation of that Dark Web; Connect to Firefox!.

-Caution: If you want to use Tor for more effective anonymity on the web, install and use it Tor Browser.
+Caution: If you want to use Tor for more efficient anonymous web browsing, install and use Tor Browser.

 Below we will show you how to install Tor software (the anonymizing overlay network for TCP) and how to configure your browser (Firefox and Chrome) to use it as a proxy server.